Rationalizing Path-Independent Choice Rules: Rationalizability by concavity notions related to ordinal concavity

-\begin{proposition}[\citet{eguchi2003generalized} and \citet{murota:metr:2013}] Let $C$ be a choice rule that is \rational{} an M$^\natural$-concave utility function.
-Then $C$ satisfies path independence and the law of aggregate demand. \end{proposition} If a choice rule $C$ is \rational{} a utility function, then it is also \rational{} any monotonic transformation of that utility function.\footnote{A utility function $u$ is a \textit{monotonic transformation} of another utility function $\tilde u$ if there exists a strictly increasing function $g: \mathbb{R}\rightarrow \mathbb{R}$ such that $u(X)=g(\tilde u(X))$ for all $X\subseteq \mathcal{X}$.} Therefore, even though M$^\natural$-concavity is a cardinal notion, rather than an ordinal one, Proposition \ref{prop2} still holds when $C$ is a choice rule that is \rational{} a monotonic transformation of an M$^\natural$-concave utility function.
-In other words, if we replace M$^\natural$-concavity with ``the ordinal content of M$^\natural$-concavity'' in Proposition \ref{prop2}, the result continues to hold.\footnote{The ordinal content of cardinal notions has drawn some attention in the literature.
-For example, \citet{chamech2009} study the ordinal content of \textit{supermodularity} and \citet{chamech2008} consider ordinal notions for \textit{submodularity}.}
+M$^\natural$-concavity is a cardinal notion because the definition compares the sum of function values.
+Meanwhile, rationalization is an ordinal concept because only the ordinal ranking among utility values is taken into account.
+Therefore, Proposition \ref{prop2} still holds when $C$ is a choice rule that is \rational{} a monotonic transformation of an M$^\natural$-concave utility function.\footnote{A utility function $u$ is a \textit{monotonic transformation} of another utility function $\tilde u$ if there exists a strictly increasing function $g: \mathbb{R}\rightarrow \mathbb{R}$ such that $u(X)=g(\tilde u(X))$ for all $X\subseteq \mathcal{X}$.} In other words, if we replace M$^\natural$-concavity with ``the ordinal content of M$^\natural$-concavity'' in Proposition \ref{prop2}, the result continues to hold.\footnote{The ordinal content of cardinal notions has drawn some attention in the literature.
+For example, \citet{chamech2009} study the ordinal content of supermodularity and \citet{chamech2008} consider ordinal notions of submodularity. }